 Equally as important as your delivery information is your returns policy.
-We’re all guilty of opening a present on Christmas morning and pretending we like it when really we’re just praying that the buyer kept the receipt!
+We’re all guilty of opening a present and pretending we like it when really we’re just praying that the buyer kept the receipt!
 So cater for the risky-gift-buyers and disappointed-present-openers this Christmas by clearly outlining your returns policy!

 During the Christmas period, Google Adwords is your best friend and a Pay Per Click campaigns of some sort should most definitely be part of your festive strategy!
 Unlike organic SEO, you can quickly create targeted campaigns and gain instant visibility, and there are so many methods of advertising that enable you to completely tailor your ads to your target market.
 And the great thing is, you only pay when someone clicks your ad!

 The type of campaigns you create completely depends on the nature of your business.
 For the hospitality sector, you want to create both text and display ads, however, if you are a product retailer, then Google Shopping is definitely a route you should consider!
 If you really want to bring out the advertising big guns this Christmas however, remarketing ads are going to be your saving grace.

 Remarketing allows you to recapture past visitors at a time when they are more likely to be in a position to buy from you.
 So what better time to capture them than when they have a full bank balance ready to blow it all on Christmas shopping?